Skip to content

 Keeping safe

 • The NHSGGC Information Security: Acceptable Use Policy gives a important background in the safe use of email, social media and use of devices.
+See Cyber Awareness for further information on simple ways to keep our information safe.

 • Never share your logon details or passwords.
 Consider setting up Imprivata OneSign (Single Sign On) on your computer to help you to remember many of your passwords.
 It updates automatically each time you require to change a password.